ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 dec
 ```

-If you call the `sort` utility without options, it places the file's lines in the following order:
+You call the `sort` utility for this file.
+It gives you the following output:
 {line-numbers: true, format: text}
 ```
 aaa